-Be mindful that the roads are single track so motorhomes may struggle in peak tourist season as although there are passing spaces, the roads aren’t really set up for large vehicles.
+Be mindful that the roads are single-track track so motorhomes may struggle in peak tourist season as although there are passing spaces, the roads aren’t really set up for large vehicles.

-Once at Gearrannan you’ll find it has its own car park with has plenty of spaces for cars and buses, as well as a couple of disabled spaces.
+Once at Gearrannan, you’ll find it has its own car park with plenty of spaces for cars and buses, as well as a couple of disabled spaces.

 To the south of the car park there’s a wee gift shop that sells local arts and crafts, while the ticket office is located in the first building in the blackhouse village immediately ahead.

 I have to point out that the paths throughout Gearrannan are composed of compacted gravel so they’re suitable for wheelchairs and buggies, but the doors to the blackhouses themselves are rather narrow.

 If you have mobility issues consider phoning the visitor centre (01851 643416) for advice before leaving home.

 The visitor centre building houses a small gift shop as well as a cafe, followed by a door that leads outside to the first two blackhouses which are the only ones you’re allowed to enter.

 The remainder have been renovated as holiday homes so bear that in mind when looking around the outside of them as there may be people living inside.